 What is involved in the environmental review process?

 The environmental review process is aimed at ensuring that environmental information is available to the public and public officials before decisions are made and actions are undertaken by agencies.
-There are several levels of environmental review under NEPA.
+There are two levels of environmental review under the EO215 process.
 For the GCL project, an Environmental Impact Statement (EIS), the most comprehensive level of environmental documentation, is being prepared.
 An EIS documents the potential social, economic, and environmental benefits and impacts of a proposed project or action and proposes measures to mitigate any adverse impacts.
 Public participation is a requirement and fundamental component of the environmental review process.
-There are two key points in the NEPA process where public participation is particularly focused: (1) during Scoping and (2) following the publication of a Draft Environmental Impact Statement (DEIS).
+There are two key points in the process where public participation is particularly focused: (1) during Scoping and (2) following the publication of a Draft Environmental Impact Statement (DEIS).

 The EIS Process